evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ### Seats

-The GMC Hummer EV Edition 1 Pickup accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The GMC Hummer EV Edition 1 Pickup accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats